 Bright, showy dahlias are a highlight of the late summer garden.
 You can increase your stock by taking basal cuttings from tubers in spring.
 Each tuber will give you around five new plants for free that will flower in summer.

-Be sure to bring the dormant tubers into growth in March, so you can have new shoots sprouting after a few weeks.
+Be sure to pot up dahlia tubers in March, to bring them into growth, so you can have new shoots sprouting after a few weeks.
 Once healthy shoots have grown, leave some on the original tuber so that the plant can grow away strongly.
 Cuttings may wilt initially, but pot them up quickly and water well, and they’ll soon recover.

 Rooting will occur after a few weeks, after which you can expect more substantial plants which will need potting on.
 Harden them off before planting in late spring after the danger of frosts has passed and give young shoots protection from slugs, which love to eat them.

 Here’s how to take basal cuttings from dahlias.